 Be sure to post several times in the weeks leading up to your workshop.
 Try different types of posts too such as images and a teaser video – all including the link to register.
 On Facebook, you can even create a local Event page to invite your followers to.
 Ask local business partners and the event host (if outside your practice) to share your posts as well!

 Within a month of your workshop, include a call out section in your monthly patient newsletter.
-Then, about 1-2 weeks
+Then about 1-2 weeks

-before send a postcard, brochure, or other invitation specific to the event.
+prior, send a postcard, brochure, or other invitation specific to the event.
 To save money, certain marketers can help you narrow down the invitation list to people most likely to respond.
 You could also target by zip codes to find new patients, but expect a lower response rate.